 So much for our wildlife photography career!

-Then in 2008 we heard about SBI!
-(Site Build It!) and how many people were able to give up their day jobs as they were making a good living from the internet.
+Then in 2008 we heard about Site Build It! or Solo Build It! as they are now called, and how many people were able to give up their day jobs as they were making a good living from the internet.
 We were skeptical and procrastinated for the whole year.

 We tried to find other ways to build a website but by the end of the year, and after much research, it seemed that SBI! was the way to go for our dream wildlife photography career.